Distillation is a valuable skill for any person to have. You can also use water distillers for other types of distillation.

 You can distill water with fire and a tarp if you have to or, during an SHTF situation, just a few scavenged water bottles.

-Let’s start with homemade or emergency water distillers, and then we’ll move on to more elaborate and professional-grade equipment.
-Don’t worry, even nice water distillers cost less than some basic water filters people buy every day.
+Let's start with homemade or emergency water distillers, and then we'll move on to more elaborate and professional-grade equipment.
+Don't worry, even nice water distillers cost less than some basic water filters people buy every day.
+Water distillers can provide the pure water you need.

 Water distillers vary greatly in size.
 The bigger they are, the more water you can distill and the faster the process.
 Most people stick to a size that fits on a standard stove burner.